cboudereau/cboudereau.github.io/_posts/2017-08-09-why-parser.markdown

 > I will write another post for the usage of the awesome [fszmq](https://github.com/zeromq/fszmq) and a custom interop of 7z in a later post.

 ## Disclaimer
-> I attempted to use Linq to xml that load entirely the document element by element in memory causing the use of LOH a big element is loaded.
+> I attempted to use Linq to xml that load entirely the document element by element in memory causing LOH (on data that I don't want to index) problem when a big element is loaded.

-> The XmlProvider is based on Linq so I had used this simple implementation.
+> The XmlProvider is based on Linq so I had the sample problem.

-> Both are very usefull and the usage of parser combinator is overkill when there is no good reason :)
+> Both are very usefull and the usage of parser combinator is overkill when there is no reason :)

 ## The Problem
 All my documents consist of xml document containing some important information to store and organise for indexation process and other data to just forward.